Orthodontics 101: Questions That Moms and Dads Often Ask Us About Braces & Orthodontic Treatment

 According to the American Association of Orthodontists, children should get their first orthodontic checkup by the age of seven.
 Some orthodontists routinely begin treating children at an earlier age.
 We don’t.
 Why?
 Because years of experience and research inform us that most children will not gain anything by having orthodontic treatment before they reach second grade.
 Infrequently, a family physician asks us to see a younger child to professionally evaluate their little teeth and jaws, but most parents who bring their small kids to see us feel relieved to hear that treatment can wait for a while.

-If you’re wondering whether your own young child would benefit from seeing us prior to second grade, please contact us for more information at 610.865.2777 or visit our contact page.
+If you’re wondering whether your own young child would benefit from seeing us prior to second grade, please contact us for more information at 610.223.7777 or visit our contact page.
 One of our friendly Sparkologists will happily answer any of your questions and schedule an appointment, if that seems best.
 Come experience Spark Orthodontics!
-You will see we offer affordable braces in Reading, PA, Bethlehem, PA, Schnecksville, PA, Schuylkill Haven, PA, Lancaster, PA, York, PA, Hazleton, PA, Danville, PA and Freeland, PA.
+You will see we offer affordable braces in Reading, PA, Camp Hill, PA, Harrisburg, PA, Bethlehem, PA, Schnecksville, PA, Pottsville, PA, Lancaster, PA, York, PA, Hazleton, PA, and Danville, PA.

 Could My Child Have One Of These Common Orthodontic Problems?